Yo-yo: Freehand (5A)

 In freehand tricks, the yo-yo's string is not tied to the player's hand, instead ending in a counterweight.
-The counterweight is then thrown from hand to hand and used as an additional element in the trick.
+The counterweight is then thrown from hand to hand, bouncing off of the body, wrapping around the yo-yo's axle and swung around, used as an additional element in the trick.

 Developed in 1999 by Steve Brown, as of 2008 freehand is considered to be the fastest-growing style of yo-yo play.
 Steve Brown was awarded a patent on his freehand yo-yo system, which was assigned to Flambeau Products (Duncan's parent company).
-Duncan patented the counterweight, and no one was able to design a unique weight.
+Duncan patented the counterweight, and no one was able to sell their own counterweight designs.
 However, since March 28, 2020, the patent has expired.

 In yo-yo competitions, counterweight yo-yos are emphasized in the 5A division.

 Modern responsive (0A)

 Modern responsive yo-yo can be thought of as 2A with a single yoyo, but differs from 2A in the fact that it, like 1A, has access to tricks involving the use of the free hand.
-Unlike 1A, modern responsive deliberately abstains from tricks that involve sleeping, frequently replacing mounts with stalls.
+Unlike 1A, modern responsive deliberately abstains from tricks that involve sleeping, frequently replacing mounts with stalls, and tossing the yoyo in the air whilst in these mounts, sometimes referring these tricks as skateboarding tricks; ex kick flip.